 With an energy-intensive production-line including robots, welding equipment and powder-coating, Planex uses more than 500,000kWh of electricity and nearly 10,000GJ of natural gas per annum.

 A materials assessment has reaped huge benefits for plaster-board supplier Plaster Profiles with significantly reduced waste generation driven by an unanticipated internal culture shift.

-The development of a lightweight shower base requiring 80 per cent less materials and 15 per cent less energy to manufacture is just one of the rewards for Showerline from its involvement in Sustainability Victoria's business productivity programs.
+The development of a lightweight shower base requiring 80% less materials and 15% less energy to manufacture is just one of the rewards for Showerline from its involvement in Sustainability Victoria's business productivity programs.

 STONE Outdoors maximised the reuse of the fine concrete dust (regrind) created during production of its concrete pavers by modernising its dust capture system, reaping significant cement savings, reduced bin costs and handling times.

 Sussex Taps shares its experiences of investing in energy efficiency.
-Upgrading the foundry's cooling system to new technology has proved a wise investment: cooling-related energy costs are down by 90 per cent and production is up by 7–10 per cent.
+Upgrading the foundry's cooling system to new technology has proved a wise investment: cooling-related energy costs are down by 90% and production is up by 7–10%.

 Victoria Carpets had always run extremely efficiently, however after analysis it was found there were a lot of improvements that could be made, particularly in the environmental and sustainability area.

 ZF Boge Elastmetall designs and manufactures automotive suspension components for local and offshore customers.